 Also when drying my hair I use Earthley’s leave in conditioner.
 I just spray it all over my wet hair and brush it through.
 This helps keep the frizz down and also makes my hair smell great.

-In between washes
+STEP 2: In between washes

 The key to going several days in between washes is dry shampoo.